Learn about Works with Nest

 - You can choose to delay migration and continue using your existing Works with Nest skill with Alexa.

 - If you have any other existing Works with Nest partner connections, you can migrate to a Google Account, but as part of doing that, you must remove and disconnect your existing Works with Nest connections (this is not reversible).

 - After moving to a Google Account, you can explore alternative connections available to you with the Works with Google Assistant platform.
-Because Works with Google Assistant functions differently, the way that your Nest and third-party smart home products work together will be different.
-All triggered routines of Nest, Google and partner devices will be set up and managed from the Google Home app using Assistant routines.
+Because Works with Google Assistant functions differently, the way your Nest and third-party smart home products work together will be different.
+All triggered routines of Nest, Google, and partner devices will be set up and managed from the Google Home app using Assistant Routines.
 Some of your existing devices and connections may not be supported by Works with Google Assistant.
 Please visit Works with Google Assistant (Smart Home) to see if your smart home partner device is supported.

 - One of the most popular Works with Nest features is to automatically trigger routines based on Nest’s Home/Away status.
 We are working to bring that same functionality to the Google Assistant and provide more device options for you to choose from.
-Works with Google Assistant already works with over 3,500 partners and 30,000 devices, and integrates seamlessly with Assistant routines.
-Routines allow anyone to quickly customise how their smart devices work together based on simple triggers – whether you’re leaving home or going to bed.
+Works with Google Assistant already works with over 3,500 partners and 30,000 devices, and integrates seamlessly with Assistant Routines.
+Routines allow anyone to quickly customize how their smart devices work together based on simple triggers – whether you’re leaving home or going to bed.

-If you have enabled data access for any third-party connections, you can choose which data you share with Google Nest partners by using our Partner Connections tool.
+If you have enabled data access for any third party connections, you can choose which data you share with Google Nest partners by using our Partner Connections tool.

 About Works with NestWhat is Works with Nest?